 Buying GAP insurance from your own insurance carrier has the advantage of a lower premium.
 If you add GAP coverage to your collision and comprehensive auto insurance policy, your premiums may be as low as $20 per year, according to the III.

 Plus, since you’re paying monthly, you can cancel the coverage as soon as you’re no longer upside down on your loan.
 You may not have this option with lump-sum policies, especially when the premium has been rolled into your loan.

-Most consumer advocates recommend you refuse the dealer GAP coverage and buy your own from your insurance carrier or from a stand-alone GAP insurance vendor.
+Most consumer advocates recommend you refuse the dealer GAP coverage and compare quotes from your own insurance carrier or from a stand-alone GAP insurance vendor.

 “Your insurance company will sell you GAP insurance for far less than what your dealer will do,” says Ari Janessian, CEO and founder of Boston Automotive Consulting.
 “I encourage you to negotiate the heck out of it,” he says.